KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 {: file='Library/Serialization/Serializer.hpp'}

 Now we need to update our libraries build script by making several changes:
-- Add `SERIALIZATION_IMPLEMENTATION` compile define to targets that implement any methods.
+- Adding `SERIALIZATION_IMPLEMENTATION` compile define to targets that implement any methods.
-- Make our libraries `SHARED` for dynamic linking.
+- Making our libraries `SHARED` for dynamic linking.
-- Make sure that both implementation libraries are named `Serialization` so we can swap files.
+- Making sure that both implementation libraries outputs are named `Serialization` so we can swap files.

 After these changes library script will look like this: